 Temporary Protected Status Designated Country: South Sudan

-On January 9, 2013, U.S. Citizenship and Immigration Services (USCIS) announced the redesignation of South Sudan for TPS and that eligible South Sudanese nationals (and persons without nationality who last habitually resided in South Sudan) in the United States may apply for TPS.
+On September 2, 2014 , U.S. Citizenship and Immigration Services (USCIS) announced the redesignation of Sudan for TPS and that eligible Sudanese nationals (and persons without nationality who last habitually resided in Sudan) in the United States may apply for TPS.

 When to File for TPS

-If you currently have TPS for South Sudan and would like to keep your TPS status, you must re-register during the 60-day re-registration period that runs from January 9, 2013 through March 11, 2013.
+If you currently have TPS for Sudan and would like to keep your TPS status, you must re-register during the 60-day re-registration period that runs from September 2, 2014 through November 1, 2014.
 We encourage you to register as soon as possible after the 60-day re-registration period opens.

 If you do not currently have TPS for South Sudan, you may file an initial application to register for TPS for South Sudan under the recent re-designation.
-In order to register for TPS status, you must file your TPS package during the 180-day registration period that runs from January 9, 2013 through July 8, 2013.
+In order to register for TPS status, you must file your TPS package during the 180-day registration period that runs from September 2, 2014 through March 1, 2014 .
 We encourage you to register as soon as possible within the 180-day initial registration period.
+Please go to the TPS Web page for information about what you need to file or re-register for TPS.

 Special Filing Instructions